(I’m reading Tramp Royal again! So here’s a re-post from 2016):

 3 smiths’ files, 3 large axes (American), 6 small do.; 1 large tool

 I have given here about ten pages of information.
-The book is 829 pages!
-Just on Boats, Rafts and Make-Shift Floats they write 36 786 words!
-And I’ve not even got to communication in the days before satellite phones: Suffice to say, you build a stone cairn; you dig a deep hole ten feet north of it; in the hole you leave instructions written on a lead sheet made from three melted bullets . . .
+The book is 831 pages!
+Just on Boats, Rafts and Make-Shift Floats, Baines and Lord write 36 786 words!
+And I’ve not even got to communication in the days before satellite phones.
+Suffice to say: You build a stone cairn; you dig a deep hole ten feet north of it; in the hole you leave instructions written on a lead sheet made from three melted bullets . . .

 I may be in line for a world record soon.
 We’ll know in about 190 years time.